15 Letterhead Examples With Logos to Inspire Yours

 Image Source

-What we like: Minimal designs are also conducive to unconventional letterheads.
-For instance, try placing your letterhead content to one site of the page, rather than in the headers and footers, as the example above accomplishes.
+What I like: Minimal designs are also conducive to unconventional letterheads.
+For instance, try placing your letterhead content on one side of the page, rather than in the headers and footers, as the example above accomplishes.

 When placing additional text, make sure to keep the visual hierarchy clear so readers aren’t confused by adjacent columns of text.
-One option here is to set your letterhead text to a smaller font size so reader focus stays on the primary content of the document.
+One option here is to set your letterhead text to a smaller font size so that the reader's focus stays on the primary content of the document.

 11. Wrap it in a border.